PropZ-2/just-one-small-task/README.md

 if you want you can make your own version i don't really care, all of the cards are in a json file so it's fairliy easy to edit for yourself.

-keep in mind all of this is a joke and is not ment to be taken serious, and please nice and respectful to other people
+keep in mind all of this is a joke and is not ment to be taken serious, and please be nice and respectful to other people, we are all here just to have fun.

 future plans,: